 The acquisitions below are consistent with ALLETE's stated strategy of investing in energy infrastructure and related services businesses to complement its core regulated utility, balance exposure to business cycles and changing demand, and provide potential long-term earnings growth.
-The pro forma impact of the following acquisitions was not significant either individually or in the aggregate, to the results of the Company for the three months ended March 31, 2015 and year ended December 31, 2014.
+The pro forma impact of the following acquisitions was not significant, either individually or in the aggregate, to the results of the Company for the six months ended June 30, 2015, and year ended December 31, 2014.

-2015 Acquisition Activity.
+2015 Activity.

 U.S. Water Services.
 On February 10, 2015, ALLETE acquired U.S. Water Services.
-Total consideration for the transaction was \$202.3 million, which included payment of \$166.6 million for an 87 percent ownership interest in the company, and an estimated fair value of earnings-based contingent consideration of \$35.7 million to be paid in 2019.
+Total consideration for the transaction was \$202.3 million, which included payment of \$166.6 million in cash and an estimated fair value of earnings-based contingent consideration of \$35.7 million to be paid in 2019.
 The contingent consideration is presented within Other Non-Current Liabilities on the Consolidated Balance Sheet.
-The Consolidated Statement of Income reflects 100 percent of the results of operations of U.S. Water Services since the acquisition date as the Company has effectively acquired 100 percent of U.S. Water Services.
+The Consolidated Statement of Income reflects 100 percent of the results of operations of U.S. Water Services since the acquisition date as the Company has acquired 100 percent of U.S. Water Services.
 U.S. Water Services, an integrated industrial water management company headquartered in St. Michael, Minnesota, provides integrated water management for industry by combining chemical, equipment, engineering and service for customized solutions to reduce water and energy usage and improve efficiency.
 U.S. Water Services helps customers achieve efficient and sustainable use of their energy systems, is a leading provider to the biofuels industry, and has a growing presence in the power generation and midstream oil and gas industries.